bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ## Installing `W0CHP-PiStar-Dash`

+**Note: You need to have a Pi-Star hotspot running at least v4.1.6!**

 1. Make a backup of your configuration if you wish -- just in case.

 2. Open an SSH session to your Pi-Star instance.